rakshixh/FakeJobs-Api/README.md

 }
 ```

+## Note

+The `cache` will be automatically `cleared every 4 minutes`, resetting all API data to its initial state.
+Consequently, any CRUD operations performed within this timeframe will be reverted, ensuring that API responses consistently reflect the initial data state.

 <h2>Contribution Guidelines:</h2>

 Feel free to Star✨ the repository.
 Fork🤩, explore🔍 and contribute🧙‍♂️ to any [existing issues](https://github.com/rakshixh/FakeJobs-Api/issues) or initiate a [new](https://github.com/rakshixh/FakeJobs-Api/issues/new) one to begin your contributions. <br>